 Consider getting a pest inspection done as well, especially if the property is located where termites are a known problem.

-Vendors sometimes get a building report on the property they are selling to give to interested buyers.
-While this can help, it is not a substitute for your own independent report.
+Vendors may get a building report on the property they are selling to give to interested buyers.
+This can help but it is not a substitute for your own independent report.

 Canberra-based company Mr Fluffy installed loose-fill asbestos insulation in the ceiling spaces of ACT and NSW premises in the 1960s and 1970s.
 If disturbed, loose-fill asbestos fibres can become airborne and breathed in, which may cause health risks.
 The NSW Government has determined that demolition, comprehensive site remediation and disposal are the only options to remove the health risk from affected properties.